-Prior to law school, Ms. Prevost lived in Vancouver, British Columbia, and while there, obtained her Bachelor of Arts degree with First Class Honors from Simon Fraser University.
+Prior to law school, Ms. Prevost lived in Vancouver, British Columbia, obtained her Bachelor of Arts degree with First Class Honors from Simon Fraser University.
 She also lived in Puerto Viejo, Costa Rica volunteering at a non-profit organization committed to alleviating poverty for the indigenous population.
 While living in Vancouver, Ms. Prevost was also actively involved in the Rotary Club of New Westminster.
 After law school, she worked at the Justice Education Society, on various violence against women initiatives.

 Ms. Prevost sits on the Board of CORA (Communities Overcoming Relationship Abuse), San Mateo County’s only provider of comprehensive intimate partner abuse prevention services.
 She is also a member of the Board of Directors for the Digital Moose Lounge, a non-profit organization that serves as the first point of contact for Canadians new to the Bay Area.
 Ms. Prevost regularly volunteers at her law school’s moot court competitions.